negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 In the next chapters, the attention is redirected on contemporary advancements in the design and efficiency of conveyor belts.
 This study examines a range of technological developments, including multi-step cam mechanisms, hydro-viscous soft start devices, disc brake systems, and magnetorheological soft starters.
 These innovations are designed to decrease maintenance expenses, enhance safety measures, and optimize operational effectiveness.
 This paper highlights the significance of energy efficiency through an examination of variable voltage variable frequency (VVVF) drives and emphasizes the necessity of routine maintenance to mitigate equipment malfunctions.

-The literature explores several categories of conveyors and conveyor belts, such as gravity, slat, pneumatic/vacuum, roller, overhead, screw, chain conveyors, and their respective uses.
+Also it explores several categories of conveyors and conveyor belts, such as gravity, slat, pneumatic/vacuum, roller, overhead, screw, chain conveyors, and their respective uses.
 The paper also encompasses the development of a belt conveyor system in accordance with the IS-11592 standard.
 This involves the utilization of 3D computer models and finite element analysis techniques to guarantee the longevity and effectiveness of the system in managing substantial loads such as coal.

 This paper examines the challenges associated with conveyor belts, including material adhesion, deterioration, and the implementation of maintenance solutions to address these concerns.
 Novel approaches such as dual scraper systems, brush systems, water spray, and rubber scrapers are proposed as efficacious methods for preserving the durability and dependability of conveyor belts.